JuliaBooks/Books.jl/docs/contents/about.md

 - Cross-references from one web page to a section on another page.
 - Embedding dynamic output, while still allowing normal Julia package utilities, such as unit testing and live reloading (Revise.jl).
 - Showing code blocks as well as output.
+- Interacting with code from within the REPL.

 If you don't need to generate PDFs, then [Franklin.jl](https://github.com/tlienart/Franklin.jl){target="_blank"} is probably a better choice.
 To create single pages and PDFs containing code blocks, see [Weave.jl](https://github.com/JunoLab/Weave.jl){target="_blank"}.